Improved Outcomes for Patients with Hip Fractures

 Atrium’s Inpatient Rehabilitation program includes:

-- Personal, expert team led by a board-certified physiatrist
+- Personal, professional team led by a board-certified physiatrist

 - One-on-one therapy sessions